 In the ordinary course of business, we may provide indemnifications of varying scope and terms to customers, vendors, lessors, business partners, subsidiaries and other parties with respect to certain matters, including, but not limited to, product warranties and losses arising out of our breach of agreements or representations and warranties made by us, including claims alleging that our software infringes on the intellectual property rights of a third party.
 In addition, our bylaws contain indemnification obligations to our directors, officers, employees, and agents, and we have entered into indemnification agreements with our directors and certain of our officers to give such directors and officers additional contractual assurances regarding the scope of the indemnification set forth in our bylaws and to provide additional procedural protections.
-We maintain director and officer insurance, which may cover certain liabilities arising from our obligation to indemnify our directors and officers.
-It is not possible to determine the aggregate maximum potential loss under these indemnification agreements due to the limited history of prior indemnification claims and the unique facts and circumstances involved in each particular agreement.
+We maintain director and officer insurance, which may cover certain liabilities arising from our obligation to indemnification claims and the unique facts and circumstances involved in each particular agreement.
 Such indemnification agreements might not be subject to maximum loss clauses.
 We monitor the conditions that are subject to indemnification to identify if a loss has occurred.
 Historically, we have not incurred material costs as a result of obligations under these agreements, and we have not accrued any material liabilities related to such indemnification obligations in our Condensed Consolidated Financial Statements.